iynaix/focal/README.md

 $ focal --help
 focal is a rofi menu for capturing and copying screenshots or videos on hyprland / sway.

-Usage: focal [OPTIONS] [FILE]
+Usage: focal image [OPTIONS] [FILE]

-Arguments:
-  [FILE]
+       focal video [OPTIONS] [FILE]
-          Files are created in XDG_PICTURES_DIR/Screenshots or XDG_VIDEOS_DIR/Screencasts if not specified
+       focal help [COMMAND]...

 Options:
-  -a, --area <AREA>
-          Type of area to capture

-          [aliases: capture]
-          [possible values: monitor, selection, all]

-  -t, --delay <DELAY>
-          Delay in seconds before capturing

-  -s, --slurp <SLURP>
-          Options to pass to slurp

-      --no-notify
+  -h, --help     Print help
+  -V, --version  Print version

+focal image:
+Captures a screenshot
+  -a, --area <AREA>     Type of area to capture [aliases: capture] [possible values: monitor, selection, all] -t, --delay <DELAY>   Delay in seconds before capturing -s, --slurp <SLURP>   Options to pass to slurp
-          Do not show notifications
+      --no-notify       Do not show notifications

-      --no-save
-          Do not save the file permanently
+      --no-save         Do not save the file permanently --rofi            Display rofi menu for options

-  -h, --help
-          Print help (see a summary with '-h')

-  -V, --version
-          Print version

-Rofi Options:
-      --rofi
-          Display rofi menu for options

-      --no-icons
-          Do not show icons for rofi menu
+      --no-icons        Do not show icons for rofi menu --theme <THEME>   Path to a rofi theme

-      --theme <THEME>
-          Path to a rofi theme

-Image Options:
-  -e, --edit <COMMAND>
-          Edit screenshot using COMMAND
+  -e, --edit <COMMAND>  Edit screenshot using COMMAND
-          The image path will be passed as $IMAGE
+                        The image path will be passed as $IMAGE --ocr [<LANG>]    Runs OCR on the selected text -h, --help            Print help (see more with '--help') [FILE]            Files are created in XDG_PICTURES_DIR/Screenshots if not specified

-      --ocr [<LANG>]
-          Runs OCR on the selected text, defaulting to English Supported languages can be shown using 'tesseract --list-langs'

-Video Options:
-      --video
-          Records video instead of screenshots
-          Running a second time stops any previous recordings

-      --audio
+focal video:
+Captures a video
+  -a, --area <AREA>    Type of area to capture [aliases: capture] [possible values: monitor, selection, all] -t, --delay <DELAY>  Delay in seconds before capturing -s, --slurp <SLURP>  Options to pass to slurp
+      --no-notify      Do not show notifications
+      --no-save        Do not save the file permanently --rofi           Display rofi menu for options
+      --no-icons       Do not show icons for rofi menu --theme <THEME>  Path to a rofi theme
-          Capture video with audio
+      --audio          Capture video with audio
+  -h, --help           Print help
+  [FILE]           Files are created in XDG_VIDEOS_DIR/Screencasts if not specified

+focal help:
+Print this message or the help of the given subcommand(s) [COMMAND]...
+Print help for the subcommand(s)
 ```

 > [!TIP]
-> Invoking `focal --video` a second time stops any currently recording videos.
+> Invoking `focal video` a second time stops any currently recording videos.

 Example usage as a **hyprland** keybinding:
 ```
-bind=$mainMod, backslash, exec, focal --area selection
+bind=$mainMod, backslash, exec, focal image --area selection
 ```

 Similarly, for a **sway** keybinding:
 ```
-bindsym $mod+backslash exec "focal --area selection"
+bindsym $mod+backslash exec "focal image --area selection"
 ```

 ## Packaging